-ICC and Modular Building Institute Release Standards For Off-Site Construction
+ICC & Modular Building Institute Issue Off-Site Construction Standards

 Standards 1200 and 1205 create consistency for off-site construction processes.